Read a particle stack

 # ... get the zeroth entry in the STAR file

-relion_particle = dataset[0]
+relion_particle = particle_dataset[0]

 print(relion_particle)